Amsterdam/amsterdam.github.io/guides/style-guide-python.md

 ## Imports

-Do not use wildcard imports.
+First of all, do not use wildcard imports.

 Imports don't have to be in alphabetical order.
 It is however more or less of a convention that imports that are the furthest away from the current module in are the highest on top.

+## Libraries
-So standard library imports like `os`, `system` etc. go on top.
+Standard library imports like `os`, `system` etc. go on top.
 Then come imports from installed packages; `django`, `celery` etc. and finally that belong to the current project.

-Prefer one line for one import

-## Libraries

 Before adding a new library, consider the long-term maintenance cost and risk of abandoned projects.
 It's often easier to copy code into our project or write